 How, then, does a familial society of reciprocal obligation become one ruled by grinding, Calvinist capitalism?

 The actual mechanics in upending a people’s way of being are varied, as you might imagine.
 However, Hawai‘i’s change cannot be understood without the context of mass Hawaiian death during the 19th century.
-From European contact in 1778 until annexation in 1898, the Hawaiian population declined by over 90%, from 400,000 to under 40,000.
+From European contact in 1778 until annexation in 1898, the Hawaiian population declined by over 90 percent, from 400,000 to under 40,000.
 Smallpox, influenza, measles, and leprosy—all brought and rather blithely abided by foreigners—wiped Hawaiians out.
 To a people ritually concerned with a balanced society, death and suffering fractured their world.
 Suddenly, the old ways did not work.
 Trauma was everywhere, and the pestilent fucking haole could not be kept away.

 In Hawai‘i, the merchant ship Charles Mallory arrived from San Francisco in 1853 with sailors stricken by smallpox.
 Gavan Daws in Shoals of Time writes: “Hawaiians fell sick everywhere.
 Some were abandoned and died alone; their bodies left to rot.
 Others were buried where they lay, without coffins, in graves so shallow that wandering pigs and dogs could unearth them.”
 Wagons patrolled towns and piled up bodies.
 Hawaiians fled to the country and hid in the mountains.
 “For those who stayed at Honolulu death was all around.
 Yellow flags (the sign of serious disease) hung in doorways on every street, and the legal columns of the Polynesian were filled to overflowing with attorneys’ announcements winding up the estates of Hawaiians who had committed their property but not their person to Western ways, who had bought title to their lands and made their wills but had not been vaccinated.“